rust-lang/chalk/book/src/engine/major_concepts.md

 A "goal" in Chalk can be thought of as "something we want to prove".
 The engine itself understands `GoalData`s. `GoalData`s consist of the most basic logic, such as introducing Binders (`Forall` or `Exists`) or combining goals (`All`).
-On the other hand, `Goal` represents an opaque goal generated externally.
+On the other hand, `DomainGoal` represents an opaque goal generated externally.
 As such, it may contain any extra information or may be interned.
-When solving a logic predicate, Chalk will lazily convert `Goal`s into `GoalData`s.
+When solving a logic predicate, Chalk will lazily convert `DomainGoal`s into `GoalData`s.

 There are three types of completely opaque `GoalData`s that Chalk can solve: